Wendell J. Ashton

-Wendell Jeremy Ashton (October 13, 1912 – August 31, 1995) was publisher of the Deseret News and director of the Public Communications Department of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Wendell Jeremy Ashton (October 13, 1912 – August 31, 1995) was an American journalist and author.
+He was a publisher of the Deseret News and director of the Public Communications Department of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 He was the elder brother of church apostle Marvin J. Ashton.

 Biography

+Early life

 Ashton was a graduate of LDS High School in Salt Lake City, Utah.
 He then attended the University of Utah where he earned a degree in business.